THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

 ## About

-Ventus RISC-V GPGPU isa simulator based on Spike.
+This is [Ventus RISC-V GPGPU](https://github.com/THU-DSP-LAB/ventus-gpgpu) isa simulator based on Spike.

+We recommend using [llvm-ventus](https://github.com/THU-DSP-LAB/llvm-project) to build the complete toolchain for Ventus GPGPU.
+This repository can also be built independently.

 This simulator is developed by 杨轲翔, 张泰然 and 郑名宸.